-Guanajuato State is part of Mexico's arid and semi-arid centre and north-west of the country.
+Guanajuato State is part of Mexico's arid and semi-arid centre and northwest of the country.
 It exemplifies the rapid agricultural and industrial development of this part of Mexico.
 Guanajuato is the centre of high value horticultural production for the North American export market.
 Sanitary requirements demand that the export vegetables are irrigated by 'clean' groundwater.
-At present, the State accounts for 21% of all registered wells (3,300) in the country .
-The over-commitment of groundwater in the area has resulted in a serious decline in groundwater with almost all of the 20 aquifers in the region in overdraft.
-For a long time, the magnitude of the problem was unknown.
-Countrywide inventories of groundwater were only made at the end of the 1960s.
+At present the State accounts for 21% of all registered wells (3300) in the country.
+The over commitment of groundwater in the area has resulted in serious decline in groundwater with almost all of the 20 aquifers in the region in overdraft.
+For a long time the magnitude of the problem was unknown.
+Countrywide inventories of groundwater were only undertaken at the end of the 1960s.

-There have been a number of attempts to self-regulate groundwater use.
-The first attempt occurred in the 1960s in the Costa de Hermosillo (Wester et al, 1999).
-An employee of the Water Resource Secretariat convinced groundwater users - mainly farmers - to bring back extractions from 1,100 M m3 to 800 M m3 over a four-year period between 1963 and 1967.
-This was largely achieved by installing water meters, canal lining and a shift to less water-consumptive crops.
-New investigations in 1967 unfortunately showed that the reduction in water consumption in the previous period was inadequate and that abstraction would need to be brought down to 350 M m3.
+There have been a number of attempts to selfregulate groundwater use.
+The first attempt occurred in the 1960s in the Costa de Hermosillo (Wester et al 1999).
+An employee of the Water Resource Secretariat convinced groundwater users - mainly farmers to bring back extractions from 1100 M cubic meter to 800 M cubic meter over a four year period between 1963 and 1967.
+This was largely achieved by installing water meters, canal lining and a shift to less water consumptive crops.
+New investigations in 1967 unfortunately showed that the reduction in water consumption in the previous period was inadequate and that abstraction would need to be brought down to 350 M cubic meter.
 This finding was the undoing of the restriction programme.
-Farmers judged the 350 M m3 target unachievable.
-Since then, a second programme of restrictions on groundwater use was launched but abstraction continues to cruise at 650 M m3.
-There is a clear parallel with the experience in Mastung (Pakistan), described in section 2.1, where restrictions were effective, but turned out to be insufficient resulting in the termination of the local water management regime.
+Farmers judged the 350 M cubic meter target unachievable.
+Since then a second program of restrictions on groundwater use was launched but abstraction continues to cruise at 650 M cubic meter.
+There is clear parallel with the experience in Mastung (Pakistan), described in section 2.1, where restrictions were effective, but turned out to be insufficient resulting in the termination of the local water management regime.